 3. In July 1932 the Nazis, aided by press barons, won 230 seats and became the largest party in the Reichstag.

-4. Frustrated by political inaction, Hindenburg was persuaded to sack von Schleicher and appoint Hitler as chancellor.
+4. Frustrated by political inaction, Hindenburg was persuaded to sack von Schleicher as chancellor and appoint Hitler as his replacement.

-5. The man who recommended his appointment, von Papen, believed Hitler could be controlled and moderated.
+5. The man who agitated for Hitler’s appointment and suggested it to Hindenburg, the Centre Party’s Franz von Papen, believed Hitler could be controlled and moderated.